Philip Berrigan: Death

-I die with the conviction, held since 1968 and Catonsville, that nuclear weapons are the scourge of the earth; to mine for them, manufacture them, deploy them, use them, is a curse against God, the human family, and the earth itself.

-Howard Zinn, Professor Emeritus at Boston University, paid this tribute to Berrigan saying: "Mr. Berrigan was one of the great Americans of our time.
+Howard Zinn, professor emeritus at Boston University, paid this tribute to Berrigan, saying: "Mr. Berrigan was one of the great Americans of our time.
 He believed war didn't solve anything.
 He went to prison again and again and again for his beliefs.
 I admired him for the sacrifices he made.
 He was an inspiration to a large number of people."

-The funeral was held at St. Peter Claver Church in West Baltimore and he was buried in West Baltimore cemetery.
+The funeral was held at St. Peter Claver Church in West Baltimore, and he was buried in West Baltimore cemetery.
 Berrigan's widow, Elizabeth McAlister, and others still maintain Jonah House in Baltimore and a website that details all Plowshares activities.
 His four brothers, Daniel, John, Jim, and Jerome; his wife, Elizabeth McAlister; and their three children, Frida, Jerry, and Kate, are or were all also activists in the peace movement.

 Personal life

 With his wife Liz he had three children: Frida (b.
 1974), Jerry (b.
 1975), and Kate (b.
 1981).